phluentmed/event-scheduler/README.md

 `scheduler.stop()`

 Method will prevent the event scheduler from taking any more actions.
-If the scheduler has actions in the queue, the scheduler goes in stopping status until it's empty then becomes stopped else it goes to stopped directly.
+If the scheduler has actions in the queue, the scheduler goes in stopping status until it's empty then becomes stopped.

 `scheduler.run(blocking=True)`